-The Research Center for Structural Thermodynamics is devoted specifically to chemical thermodynamics dealing with various types of condensed matter, including hard materials such as high- $T{\rm C}$ superconductors, soft materials such as liquid crystals, and rather complex systems such as adsorbed monolayers.
+The The Research Center for Thermal and Entropic Science is devoted specifically to chemical thermodynamics dealing with various types of condensed matter, including hard materials such as high- $T{\rm C}$ superconductors, soft materials such as liquid crystals, and rather complex systems such as adsorbed monolayers.
 We are particularly interested in "Order and Disorder" created by subtle balance of various intermolecular interactions.

-A physical chemistry group in the Museum of Osaka University is mainly working on the structure and dynamics of molecules confined in the nano-space constructed in the solid- state materials, by means of high-resolution solid-state NMR and ESR with other physico-chemical measurements.
+A physical chemistry group in the Museum of Osaka University is mainly working on the structure and dynamics of molecules confined in the nano-space constructed in the solid-state materials, by means of high-resolution solid-state NMR and ESR with other physico-chemical measurements.
 We also aim to develop a new analytical method for the cultural properties in Osaka University.

-The Advanced Research System Development Group mainly focuses on surface chemistry explored with newly developed original experimental techniques and their related equipment.
+The group in Institute for Radiation Sciences mainly focuses on surface chemistry explored with newly developed original experimental techniques and their related equipment.
 Particularly, the group is developing molecular-beam and ion-beam facilities for the studies of the elementary processes of surface-chemical reactions and of the surface modification including sputtering.